PseudoDevs/IamGhost/abmd1.md

-Last updated: 2024-04-18 05:39:50
+Last updated: 2024-04-18 05:40:25
-Random Quote: If that’s true, if you don’t know who I am, then maybe your best course… would be to tread lightly. - Walter White
+Random Quote: Whatever you do in this life, it's not legendary, unless your friends are there to see it. - Barney Stinson